 - Broadening minor

-Contemporary developments in criminology and current issues in criminal justice and crime policies run as a thread through this minor.
-Given that much of the developments in contemporary crime are inherently global, we pay attention to elements of globalization in view of criminalization, causes and approaches to crime, while at the same time not losing track of local particularities of it.
-Think for instance of topics such as human smuggling and (irregular) migration, dumping of waste, cybercrime and terrorism.
+Contemporary developments in criminology and current issues in crime, criminal justice and crime policies run as a thread through this minor.
+Given that many developments in contemporary crime are inherently global, we pay attention to the role of globalization in criminalization, causes and approaches to crime, while at the same time not losing track of local particularities.
+Think for instance of topics such as organized drugs trade and the role of the Port of Rotterdam, dumping of waste and the role of global inequalities, and cybercrime and terrorism.

-After successfully completing this minor, you will be able to:
+After successfully completing this minor, students will be able to:

-Describe and compare the most important criminological research methods and assess their strengths and weaknesses
+4. Describe basic research methods in criminology and assess their strengths and weaknesses

-Describe and compare different approaches to crime control
+8. Describe, compare and assess different approaches to and strategies of crime control

-Students are required to have sufficient command of the English language because all lectures, readings and assessment (written assignments, oral presentation and written exam) are in English.
+Students are required to have sufficient command of the English language because all lectures, readings and assessment (written assignments, oral presentation and written exams) are in English.

 Overview content per week